 3. If you can, don’t settle for the cheapest ones.

-When you get quotes from multiple solar installers, you will inevitably get one that’s cheaper than the rest.
 Unfortunately, more often than not, choosing the cheapest option only because it’s cheap is going to be a mistake.

-Unbelievably cheap upfront costs often also mean you’re not getting the best quality components.
 That includes the solar panels themselves but also inverters, batteries, and mounts for solar power systems.

-Now, not getting the best work, too.
-Not everyone needs the latest and greatest solar energy systems, after all.
 But when you’re choosing a solar installer, weigh the components they’re suggesting with the price of installation, then choose one that gets you the most out of your money.

 4. Choose installers that are near your area.

 Choosing an installer that’s in your area also means that you’re choosing someone familiar with the conditions specific to your city.
-This, in turn, helps ensure that your system’s specs and installation are tailored to your needs.

-Moreover, these installers are also going to be well aware of the local standards and regulations.
-Plus, it’s almost a guarantee that they’ll respond to you faster if they work close to where you live – which, by the way, is also going to be crucial for maintenance moving forward.
+Plus, it’s almost a guarantee that they’ll respond to you faster if they work close to where you live, which, by the way, is also going to be crucial for maintenance moving forward.

 5. Ask about warranties.